sabudalfa/ArabicTextSentimentSwap/README.md

 This repository contains the MA’AKS dataset described in the paper:

-Title: MA’AKS: manually-curated parallel dataset for Arabic text sentiment swap. \n
+Title: MA’AKS: manually-curated parallel dataset for Arabic text sentiment swap.
-Authors: Raed Mughaus, Shadi Abudalfa, Hamzah Luqman, Fahad Abdu, Mohammed AlAli, Nawaf Al-Dowayan, and Ahmed Abdelali.\n
+Authors: Raed Mughaus, Shadi Abudalfa, Hamzah Luqman, Fahad Abdu, Mohammed AlAli, Nawaf Al-Dowayan, and Ahmed Abdelali.
 Journal: Language Resources and Evaluation.

 If you use this dataset in your work, please cite our paper: